 Huff Post's "10 Of The Most Anticipated Book Releases Of June 2020" - Good Housekeeping's "The 35 Best Books of 2020 to Add to Your Reading List" - Travel + Leisure's "20 Most Anticipated Summer 2020 Books" - PopSugar's 17 Most Anticipated Summer Thrillers - Working Mother's "The 20 Most Anticipated Books of 2020" - Newsweek's 20 most anticipated summer reads - Publishers Weekly's "Summer Reads 2020" - BookPage's "2020 Most Anticipated Thrillers and Mysteries" - Today.com's "16 highly anticipated summer reads" - The Star Tribune's "Great Escapes" summer reads - BookPage's "Private Eye July" - USA Today's"Summer reading guide: 20 new books you won't want to miss" - CrimeReads "10 New Books Coming Out This Week" - Buzzfeed "17 New Thrillers That Will Keep Your Summer Exciting" - The Everygirl "30 Books That Should Be on Your Summer Reading List."

 What could be better than a haunted house with ghosts aplenty?
 Home Before Dark is equally superb and terrifying.
 Buckle up for a wild ride.
-This book should come with a warning not to be read after dark - The Other Mrs.
+This book should come with a warning not to be read after dark - Mary Kubica, bestselling author of, THE OTHER MRS.

 Flawless pacing, a dexterous dual narrative, and character through the roof.
-But the biggest revelation to be found in Home Before Dark is this: There's nobody writing scarier books than Riley Sager is right now - Bird Box
+But the biggest revelation to be found in Home Before Dark is this: There's nobody writing scarier books than Riley Sager is right now - Josh Malerman, bestselling author of, BIRD BOX